 Fraud Prevention

 Always remember: Ideal Credit Union will never ask you for your Social Security number, debit card PIN or any other personal identifiable information over email or text.
-If you receive a communication from Ideal Credit Union that you find suspicious or are unsure of the source, do NOT click on any links.
-You can always call 651-770-7000 to verify the validity of any communication you receive.
+If you receive a communication from Ideal Credit Union that you find suspicious or are unsure of the source, do NOT click on any links, instead contact us and speak with an Ideal CU Representative.

 Although certain Ideal CU text message notifications are legitimate, you should always be cautious of the sender and use your best judgement before clicking links or responding.
+To confirm the validity of a text or email, contact us and speak with an Ideal CU Representative.

 Phone scams are one of the top ways fraudsters scam people out of money.
 Sometimes their only goal is to steal your information — don't give it to them!
 Here are some ways to help protect yourself against phone scams: